Bill Teerlinck promoted to co-defensive coordinator

 Veteran coach takes over the defense as part of coaching staff restructuring

-Over the past three seasons, Bradeson mentored a young croup of safeties into a veteran unit last year with multi-year starters Duke Williams and Marlon Johnson.
-Both Johnson and Williams were among the team leaders in tackles the past three seasons.
+Bradeson mentored a young croup of safeties into a veteran unit in 2012 with multi-year starters Duke Williams and Marlon Johnson.
+Both Johnson and Williams were among the team leaders in tackles from 2010-2012.
 Williams recorded 295 stops in his career, which is sixth-best in Nevada history.
 Johnson provided one of the biggest highlights of the historic 2010 season with his 65-yard interception return for a touchdown that was a pivotal play in the win over Cal.

 Williams earned second-team All-Mountain West honors and was named the team's Most Valuable Player on the defensive side of the ball.
 He was selected in the fourth round (No. 105 overall) in the NFL Draft by the Buffalo Bills.
 Williams is the ninth players coached or recruited by Bradeson to go on to the NFL.
 He also mentored three MW Defensive Players of the Year while at UNLV.

 When Bradeson came back to Nevada in 2010, he was coming off 15 seasons at UNLV - the longest tenure of any football coach in that school's history.
 He coached the secondary throughout his time in Las Vegas and he had a successful five-year run (2000-04) as defensive coordinator under former head coach John Robinson.

 During that time, Bradeson coached or recruited eight players who went on to the NFL and three Mountain West defensive players of the year.
 While the coordinator, the UNLV defense led the conference and was seventh nationally in takeaways in 2003.
 In 2001, UNLV led the conference in passing defense (189.4 ypg) and was 11th nationally in pass efficiency defense.